Enhancing Program Repair with Specification Guidance and Intermediate Behavioral Signals: Conclusion

 \section{Conclusion}

-This paper introduces \tool, a specification-guided framework for improving the reasoning capability of code LLMs in automated program repair.
-By leveraging intermediate specifications and execution signals, {\tool} improves single-pass repair performance and can also enhance existing APR frameworks.
-Our experiments show consistent gains in repair effectiveness, while further analysis shows that specification-guided signals also improve fault localization and help capture meaningful behavioral constraints.
-Overall, the results suggest that specification-guided reasoning is a promising direction for more effective and reliable LLM-based APR.
+This paper introduces \tool, a specification-guided framework for improving code LLMs in APR.
+By leveraging intermediate specifications and execution signals, \tool improves single-pass repair and can enhance existing iterative APR frameworks.
+Our results show consistent repair gains, improved fault localization, and more meaningful behavioral guidance, suggesting that specification-guided reasoning is a promising direction for reliable LLM-based APR.